-The College of the Canyons Small Business Development Center (COC SBDC), provides free one-on-one technical assistance and trainings to entrepreneurs and business owners to help create economic impact through business starts, job creation, job retention, sales growth, and access to capital.
-The COC SBDC serves the Santa Clarita Valley, Antelope Valley and San Fernando Valley.
+The College of the Canyons Small Business Development Center provides free one on-one business advising and trainings to entrepreneurs and business owners to help create economic impact through business starts, jobs supported, sales growth, and access to capital.
+The College of the Canyons SBDC serves the Santa Clarita Valley, Antelope Valley and San Fernando Valley.

-Contact us: www.cocsbdc.org or call 661.362.5900.
+Contact us: www.cocsbdc.org or call 661.362.5900